so-wise/so-fronts/docs_old/philosophy.md

   (a) The boundary between different water masses in the Southern Ocean.

-  * where bondaries are distinct masses of water with distinct histories.
+  - where bondaries are distinct masses of water with distinct histories.

-  * and there are a small and unambiguous number, `K`, of regions of water.
+  - and there are a small and unambiguous number, `K`, of regions of water.

    _*or*_

   (b) The regions at which properties change suddenly, which could correspond
       to those points at which the thermal wind balance leads to a jet.

-  * A large gradient in density.
+  - A large gradient in density.

-  * A large gradient in potential vorticity.
+  - A large gradient in potential vorticity.

    _*or*_

   (c) The regions where there is a great deal of mixing upwards, and therefore there is
       a greater ammount of biological productivity, leading to a source of food for the Southern Ocean ecosystem.

   _*or*_

   (d) The divisions between different distinct ecological communities.

 (a) and (d), (b) and (c) are quite closely related.